build-web-apps/clone-instagram-ui/src/views/Home/README.md

 It also displays a `Sidebar` which has the loggedin user information.

 1. Create a folder `Home` under `src/views`
-2. Create a file `index.js` and paste the following:
+2. Create a file `index.js` under `Home` folder and paste the following:

 ```js
 import React from 'react';